 Gamonedo is a Spanish cheese from the Asturias region on the northern coast of Spain.

-Inside, the cheese is crumbly, semi-firm to firm.
-It is white or yellowish white inside, with some small holes, with greenish-bluish streaks of Penicillium at the edges just under the rind.
-It has a nutty aftertaste.
-The smokey taste comes out more as the cheese ages.
+Inside, the cheese is white or yellowish white, with some small holes, with greenish-bluish streaks of Penicillium at the edges under its inedible rind.
+It has a crumbly, semi-firm to firm texture.

-- cows are Friesian, Asturiana de los Valles and Pardo Alpina breeds or crossbreeds of these;
+- the cows are Friesian, Asturiana de los Valles and Pardo Alpina breeds or crossbreeds of these;

-- sheep are Lacha, Carranzana and Milschalfe breeds or crossbreeds of these;
+- the sheep are Lacha, Carranzana and Milschalfe breeds or crossbreeds of these;

-The version called ‘Gamonedo del Puerto’ or ‘Gamoneu del Puerto’ is made up in the mountain passes in small cheese making huts.
+The mountain version called ‘Gamonedo del Puerto’ or ‘Gamoneu del Puerto’ is made up in the mountain passes in small cheese making huts.
 It is only made from June to September, and by only a handful of families, so consequently this Puerto version is rarer and harder to find.
-It costs about 38 euros a kg (2010 prices.)
 The milk used will be a minimum of 10% sheep or goat’s milk: the rest of the milk can be sheep, goat or cow.

-The second version, called ‘Gamoneu del Valle’ or ‘Gamonedo del Valle’, because it is made lower down in the valley, is made year round.
+The valley version, called ‘Gamoneu del Valle’ or ‘Gamonedo del Valle’, is made lower down in the valley and consequently is made year round.

-In making either version, the milk is heated to between 75 F and 86 F (24 and 30 C.) Rennet and enzymes are added, and the milk is let stand for at least an hour to coagulate.
-The the curd is cut into pieces .2 to .6 inches (5 to 15 mm), and let drain for 1 1/2 hours.
+In making either version, raw milk is heated to between 24 and 30 C (75 F and 86 F).
+Rennet and enzymes are added, and the milk is let stand for at least an hour to coagulate.
+The curd is cut into pieces 5 to 15 mm (.2 to .6 inches) and let drain for 1 ½ hours.

 By law, the aging of the cheeses must occur in the Cangas and Onís areas, but it can take place either in caves or cellars.
 The minimum aging period allowed is two months.
 Some makers will age the cheeses for up to 5 months.
 The cheeses are turned and cleaned during this aging.

 The mould found in Gamonedo Cheese develops naturally during this aging period.
-It is neither added to the milk or injected into the formed cheeses.
+It is neither added to the milk nor injected into the formed cheeses.

 This area of Spain was making cheese back in the 1100s, according to a 1641 record prepared for King Philip IV.
-The makers of Gamonedo Cheese invite you to believe it was Gamonedo Cheese, though there’s no way to know for sure, and it’s highly doubtful.
+The makers of Gamonedo Cheese invite you to believe that the cheese being made was in fact Gamonedo Cheese, though there’s no way to know for sure, and it’s highly doubtful.